 End of Course Exams

 The Missouri Department of Elementary and Secondary Education (DESE) requires the MAP End of Course (EOC) Assessments for Algebra I, Geometry, English I, English II, Biology I, American History and Government.
 These assessments will be given to students enrolled in the courses teaching similar content and skills.
 These tests are not specific to any grade level, but rather to course content.
-Francis Howell took the English I EOC in 2009-2010 on a voluntary basis.
-Students taking Algebra I in Middle School will take the Algebra I EOC exam while they are enrolled in the course.
+Students taking Algebra I and Geometry in Middle School will take the Algebra I or Geometry EOC exam while they are enrolled in the course.
 The testing windows are as follows: